Polarity of Bonds

 Examples: compounds of AB2, AB3, AB4, AB5 and AB6, the shapes in that order are: linear, trigonal planar, tetrahedral, trigonal bipyramidal and octahedral.

 (b) Molecules in which the central atom has one or more lone pairs.
-Following table shows various shapes of such molecules.
+Following list shows various shapes of such molecules.

 VSEPR theory is able to predict the geometry of a large number of molecules, specially the compounds of p-block elements accurately.
 It also accurately gives the shape when energy difference between possible structures is very small.
 But the theoretical basis of VSEPR theory about the effects of electron pair repulsions on molecular shapes is not clear.